API-Layer GPC Decisions

 </script>

-Paste after <body> on your target domain
+Paste after the opening <body> tag on your target domain

 Integration

 One generated snippet.
-Three minutes.
+Installed in minutes.

 01